lussierc/simplePerformanceExperimentsJava/writing/reflection.md

-# Reflection by Your Team
+# Proposal by Team 3 (Lancaster Wu, Devin Ho, and Christian Lussier)

 This lab required me to explore the real-world applications of computer science.
 Please review the Laboratory Assignment Sheet and add the required details to